FINLAND (Unofficial translation)

 Supplementary Protection Certificates (21.3.1997/246)

-The application document shall be signed by the applicant or his representative and shall state the particulars prescribed in Article 8 of the Council Regulation referred to in Section 52 d.
-If a supplementary protection certificate is applied for by several persons jointly, the application document shall also contain a statement as to which of them is entitled or, if the applicants have appointed a representative, whom they have jointly authorised to receive communications from the Patent Office on behalf of all applicants.
+The application document must be signed by the applicant or their representative and it must comprise the details laid down in Article 8 of the relevant Regulation.
+If several persons jointly apply for a supplementary protection certificate, the application document must also contain a statement as to which of them is entitled or, if the applicants have appointed a representative, whom they have jointly authorised to receive communications from the Patent Office on behalf of all applicants.

-In addition, the applicant shall provide the Patent Office with any additional information on the product necessary for the processing of the application.
+In addition, the applicant must submit additional information about the product to the Patent Office if it is necessary for the handling of the application.
+(27.10.2011/1097)

-Section 52 g (28.6.1994/595) The Patent Office shall keep a record of applications received.
-In addition to the details listed in Article 9(2) of the relevant Council Regulation, the following particulars shall be entered in the record for each application:
+Section 52g (28.6.1994/595) The Patent Office keeps a record of filed patent applications.
+In addition to the details listed in Article 9(2) of the relevant Regulation, the following details are entered in the record for each application:

 1) the serial number and filing date of the application;